ollienation/Blog/blogs/part1.md

 The next thing we'll do is add the agent node.
 This node will analyze the users question and generate a response.
 We'll click the `+` next to our trigger node and select the "AI" option in the list and then the AI agent option.
 Now we can see a new node appear on the canvas.
 This node has couple of feelers.
 As you will notice all of these feelers have a different symbol, these symbols represent the type of data that can be send or received by the node.
 A rectangle represents an input, a circle represents an output and a diamond represents a decision point.
 Easy right?

-For this example I'll be using OpenAI since they have the broadest selection of tools and use of the API is free if you agree to share the data for training & analysis.
-To add OpenAI as our AI provider, we'll click the `+` button of the `chat model` feeler and search for OpenAI.
+For this example I'll be using **OpenAI** since they have the broadest selection of tools and use of the API is free if you agree to share the data for training & analysis.
+To add **OpenAI** as our AI provider, we'll click the `+` button of the `chat model` feeler and search for OpenAI.
 This will open up the chat model node.
 The first step is setting our API key.
 If you don't have an OpenAI account yet, you can create one [here](https://platform.openai.com/signup).
 After signing up, you'll be able to generate an API key which we'll use to authenticate with the OpenAI API.
 The section where you can create a key can be found in the dashboard tab, on the left side of the screen.

 Once we have our API key, we add the credential in the n8n interface.
 Add the requested information and we're onto the next step.
 Since we're just gonna be chatting with text for now keep that as it is.
 After that we can set the model, click the dropdown and select `gpt-4o-mini`, this model is quick and suited for most everyday tasks.
 I won't be elaborating on model choices in the post since that is out of scope, but if you're interested in that, let me know in the comments or on my social media.

-Now we'll be setting the system prompt. close the chat model node and double click the AI agent node.
+Now we'll be setting the system prompt.
+Close the chat model node and double click the AI agent node.
 Here we'll need to set the System message option, which can be revealed by clicking add options>System message.
 The system prompt is best described as the personality of the AI.
 For this example we'll be using a simple yet effective prompt:

 ```text
 ## System Context